Remembering early talkie & B Western actress Marion Shilling

 ‘Lord Byron of Broadway’

-Shilling got her would-be break in Harry Beaumont and William Nigh's MGM backstage musical Lord Byron of Broadway (1930), which came out the year after Beaumont's wildly successful The Broadway Melody, the first talkie to win the Best Picture Academy Award.
+Marion Shilling got her would-be break in her next MGM movie: Harry Beaumont and William Nigh’s 1930 backstage musical Lord Byron of Broadway, which came out the year after Beaumont’s wildly successful The Broadway Melody, the first talkie to win the Best Picture Academy Award.

 More Marion Shilling movies